NomadicWolf/UUIDProvider/README.md

 Please report any issue!
 Suggestions are well accepted!

 ##Support my life!
-I'm currently unemployed and I'm studying at University (Computer Science).
-I'll be unable to continue my studies soon because I need money.
 If you like this plugin and you run it fine on your server, please <a href='http://kaikk.net/mc/#donate'>consider a donation</a>!
-Thank you very much!
+It means a lot to me! :)